-HARRISON TWP. — Six months ago a tornado destroyed 12-year-old Hendrix Walker’s home, moving it off its foundation in Harrison Twp.
+HARRISON TWP. — In May 2019, a tornado destroyed 12-year-old Hendrix Walker’s home, moving it off its foundation in Harrison Twp.

 Now, he goes to a new school in a new county and lives in a different home.